 Your point is well taken.
 Although I also have a Master's level training, it is in art and not mental health.
 I have great respect for mental health professionals and in no way would I want to be offensive to you or your title.
 I want to say that I never called myself an Art Therapist.
 THAT would be misleading.
 However, I still feel my beneficial art classes were and are therapy.
 I understand that laymen are taught to be therapists all the time and run therapeutic events.
 That is all I was doing.
 Not holding mental health conferences, but offering the benefits of art to my elderly community.
 Also, I have to say that until I came along there were NO art therapist classes available for the elderly in my city and I still don’t see anything for them along those lines.
 I was filling a need and hoping by my writings to encourage others to come along in my wake and take up the gauntlet I leave behind to help the elderly with the healing nature of art.
 Still, I will in future call my beneficial art classes therapeutic art.
 It's not a bad suggestion.

 Have you ever taken an art class?
 Did you enjoy the process?

-Thank you all for your insightful questions and even the comments that keep me on my toes.
-I appreciate that art for the elderly is both beneficial and controversial.
 I actually hate that so many wait all their lives to be able to pick up a brush and enjoy art again.
 One senior told me he hadn’t painted since he was in kindergarten.
 Isn’t that sad?
-Still, my hope is that more artist will come forward and offer the therapeutic benefits of art to the elderly who so richly deserve and desire it.
+Still, my hope is that more artists will come forward and offer the therapeutic benefits of art to the elderly who so richly deserve and desire it.